 - Week ending 15/04/2022 – Traffic Regulation Order application submitted for statutory consultation and processing following receipt of Road Safety Audit (4 weeks required plus time to deal with any further objections arising)

-Once the final estimated cost of the scheme is received the Council will be asked to approve the scheme as a whole and the expenditure (in accordance with the Local Government and Rating Act 1997 s30, and the Local Government Act 1972 s101).
+The Council will be asked to approve the scheme as a whole and the expenditure (in accordance with the Highways Act 1980 s274A, the Local Government and Rating Act 1997 s30, and the Local Government Act 1972 s101).